Tuxtla Gutiérrez: Air

 In the past, the city had two airports but none of them were fully functional due to weather and location issues.
 Today, Ángel Albino Corzo International Airport, IATA code TGZ, serves the city and the central region of the state, 35 km from the center of the city.
-Since opening in 2006, it has become one of the more important airports in the country and the busiest in Southwestern Mexico, with 1,388,706 passengers traveling in 2018.
+Since opening in 2006, it has become one of the top airports in the country and the busiest in Southwestern Mexico, with 1,590,178 passengers traveling in 2022.
 It is also one of the most modern facilities in the country, covering 740 hectares.
 It cost about one billion pesos to build and was funded by government and private investors.
 There is taxi service from the airport to Chiapa de Corzo and the city and bus service to the First Class station and to San Cristóbal de las Casas.
 The new facility can receive direct flights from the United States and Central/South America.
-As of January 2021, there are direct flights to Mexico City, Guadalajara, Monterrey, Cancún, Tijuana and Mérida.
-Interjet service to Mexico City includes an "Ecojet" which is modified to be more fuel efficient.
+As of November 2023, there are direct flights to Mexico City, Guadalajara, Monterrey, Cancún, Tijuana, Mérida, Mexicali, León/El Bajío, Villahermosa, and Guatemala City.
+Interjet former service to Mexico City included an "Ecojet" modified to be more fuel efficient.